Water supply system; advertisements

 Independently of this, the water supply systems are officially monitored by the health authorities.

 The Drinking Water Ordinance stipulates that consumers must be informed at least annually by the operator of the water supply system about the quality of the drinking water by means of suitable and up-to-date information material.
-On request, individual results of drinking water tests must be made available to the consumers concerned in accordance with § 21 Para.
+Upon request, individual results of drinking water tests must be made available to the consumers concerned in accordance with § 21 Para.
 1 Sentence 3 TrinkwV.
 In the case of water treatment, the duty to provide information also includes the treatment substances used.
 Furthermore, consumers must be informed about exceptionally permitted deviations from the specifications of the Drinking Water Ordinance or restrictions on use.

 Links to more information